 The goal of Upward Bound is to increase the rate at which participants complete secondary education and enroll in and graduate from institutions of postsecondary education.

 Upward Bound was the first of a series of Federal Programs founded by Congress and the Johnson Administration through the 1964 Economic Opportunity Act.
 Later, when Student Support Services and Educational Opportunity Centers were also funded, these grants all became known as the TRiO Programs.
-Now the term TRiO also includes Educational Talent Search, Veterans Upward Bound and the Ronald McNair Programs.
+Now the term TRiO also includes Educational Talent Search, Veterans Upward Bound and the McNair Scholars programs.